janbodnar/Java-Advanced/hash_code.md

 ## Reasons of the contract

 The hashCode/equals contract is needed because hash-based collections optimize
-performance using hash tables, relying on hashCode for fast bucket placement and
+performance using hash tables, relying on `hashCode` for fast bucket placement and
 equals for collision resolution and duplicate checks.
 The contract ensures
 consistency, equal objects sharing hash codes, and proper equality behavior,
 enabling O(1) operations and preventing errors like duplicates or failed
 lookups.
-In the Thing class, the mutable name field risks breaking this
+In the `Thing` class later in the example, the mutable name field risks
-contract, as changing it disrupts the hash table’s optimizations, potentially
+breaking this contract, as changing it disrupts the hash table’s optimizations,
-causing duplicates or lookup failures in the HashSet.
-The contract is critical
+potentially causing duplicates or lookup failures in the HashSet.
+The contract is
-to maintain the efficiency and correctness of these optimizations.
+critical to maintain the efficiency and correctness of these optimizations.

 ## HashCode/Equals Contract Rules